World War 2 Summary

 Fall of the Axis Powers

 Germany lost many battles in Eastern Europe in 1943.
 Allies invaded the Italian mainland in early September 1943.
+Brazil played a significant role in this invasion.
 This led to an Italian armistice with the Allies.
 The US won many battles in the Pacific region.
 The Axis began to withdraw their forces on many occasions.

 Allies invaded France in 1944 on June 6 1944.
 This day is known as D-Day.
 They defeated the German troops in France.
 Around the same time, the Soviet Union won many battles against Germany.
 By 1945, the US had captured many key Western Pacific islands.